emilouk/hello-world/README.md

 First Repository
 Hi All!

-Emilou hee.
+Emilou here.
 I love traveling, exercising, reading.
 I am a business graduate student and will be graduating in December.